SUSTAINABILITY

 Recyled gold & Platinum

 Reduce, reuse, recycle is as relevant in the jewellery world as it is any walk of life.
 We only use 100% recycled gold and platinum in our pieces as standard (although at its origin all gold will have been mined initially, even if it that took place a hundred or more years ago).
-Using recycled gold, as opposed to newly mined gold, results in a staggering 600 times less carbon dioxide being released into the atmosphere.
-Being focussed on the environmental impact of the work we do and being a small atelier which uses precise quantities of metals allows us to commit to using 100% recycled gold as standard.

 OPTION 2: